aframevr/aframe/docs/guides/using-javascript-and-dom-apis.md

 Before we go over the different ways to use JavaScript and DOM APIs, we recommend encapsulating your JavaScript code within [A-Frame components].
-Components modularize code, make logic and behavior visible from HTML, and ensure that code at the correct time (e.g., after the scene and entities have attached and initialized).
+Components modularize code, make logic and behavior visible from HTML, and ensure that code is executed at the correct time (e.g., after the scene and entities have attached and initialized).
 As the most basic example, to register a `console.log` component: